 The study should analyse the site and give recommendations on a rough layout.
 You don’t need super detailed CAD drawings, and you probably won’t get them from the everyday feasibility-study providers, but having a general layout to show engineers when construction does begin will make your life much easier.
 This design should show the approximate square footage of your facility, and will also affect the overall construction costs.
 The study should also give reference to visibility, security, water management, and others in maximising the site used.

-One of the cornerstones of a feasibility study, your report should provide analysis of the existing self-storage market and the competition.
-It should include an overview of the competing businesses, including factors such as location, square footage, unit sizes, services offered, occupancy rates etc. It can also provide a report of any developments and projects in the works for your competing businesses.
+One of the cornerstones of a feasibility study, your report should provide an analysis of the existing self storage market and the competition.
+It should include an overview of the competing businesses, including factors such as location, square footage, unit sizes, services offered, occupancy rates, etc. It can also provide a report of any developments and projects in the works for your competing businesses.
 Knowing all this will let you adjust the services you will offer and the rates you choose, in order to operate competitively.

 Knowing who your customers will be is essential in knowing what services you will offer as well as at what rates.
 Questions to ask should be what does the customer base look like, and what’s the average income per capita and household?
 What services do your target customers need the most?
 Knowing all this will undoubtedly help you shape what you offer.
 For example, apartment renters are normally good tenants, but make sure your prospective tenants are able to afford your service, or that they’re not affluent enough to have their own storage in their garage.
 Having data on your customer’s motives will also shape your demand analysis.